-House Bill No. 6438, also known as Public Act No. 25-95, is designed to enhance support for military service members and veterans in Connecticut through various financial and legislative provisions.
-The bill allocates $169,000 to the Military Department for the fiscal year ending June 30, 2026, to improve its joint enlistment program.
-It modifies income eligibility criteria for state assistance programs by allowing the Commissioner of Social Services to disregard certain pension benefits from the U.S. Department of Veterans Affairs, including Aid and Attendance, non-service-connected, and Housebound pension benefits, when determining eligibility for programs like Medicare savings and medical assistance.
-The bill also eliminates the asset test for the Medicare Savings Program and increases income disregards for various Medicare beneficiary programs, effective July 1, 2025.
+House Bill No. 6438, also known as Public Act No. 25-95, seeks to enhance support for military service members and veterans in Connecticut through various amendments to existing laws.
+The bill allocates $169,000 to the Military Department for a joint enlistment enhancement program and modifies income eligibility criteria for state assistance programs.
+Specifically, it allows the Commissioner of Social Services to disregard certain United States Department of Veterans Affairs-administered pension benefits, such as Aid and Attendance and Housebound pension benefits, when determining eligibility for Medicare savings, medical assistance, and energy assistance programs.
+The bill also eliminates the asset test for the Medicare Savings Program, ensuring that veterans and their surviving spouses are not penalized based on their pension benefits.

 Statutes affected: Raised Bill: 27-138b